miniwg/TAK-PKI/README.md

 sudo chmod 500 makeCertmwg.sh
 ```

+They are not replacements for the existing scripts, but additions.

 ## Usage
 Wherever the installation guide refers to makeRootCA.sh or MakeCert.sh use the *mwg.sh version above instead.